mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 ## *II.
 BRAINHACK 2019*

 ### A. Dataset:
-I will use the DICOM data of one pilot particpant from the above study.
+I will use the DICOM data of one particpant from the above study.

 ### B. Tools:
 I wish to learn more about BIDS and fMRIPrep to organize and preprocess my data respectively.
 Subsequently, I wish to apply Nilearn to analyze my data for HPC ROI and whole brain analyses.
 Finally, I will use Jupyter to present my analyses.